futurehomeno/fimp-api/services/generic/virtual_meter.md

 # Virtual Meter Service

 This service enables a device to report an accumulated consumption and/or pulses in case it does not have its own metering capabilities, e.g. relay with output binary switch service or thermostat.
-For example a virtual electricity meter works by accumulating momentary power measured in Watts into lifetime energy consumption measured in kWh.
+A virtual electricity meter works by accumulating momentary power measured in Watts into lifetime energy consumption measured in kWh.
 If a virtual meter service is present, upon manual configuration providing a consumption per supported unit, a proper meter service will be added to the device.
-The service then will calculate cumulated consumption at every state change, mode change and at least once during a configured interval.
+The service then will calculate accumulated consumption at every state change, mode change and at least once during a configured interval.

 ## Service names